JJK70/tyrions-connect-four-game/README.md

 The animation on the board is from animate.css, created by Daniel Eden, Elton Mesquita, and Waren Gonzagawhich - [link](https://animate.style/)

+The source for the confetti functionality can be found here: [link](https://github.com/SEI-Remote/confetti)

 The Westeros map for the background image is from Unsplash, created by Mauricio Santos: [link](https://unsplash.com/photos/N1gFsYf9AI0)

 ## Ice Box ❆